Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ### Build the Process
 Now we can define the business process that will cause the Thanks automation to fire and post a badge to the Instructor.
 Here we get to see one of the really powerful features of Salesforce when you are writing code, the ability to bridge from clicks to code seamlessly!

-Lets fire up our Process Builder and create this rule.
+Fire up Process Builder and create this rule.

 Click New and populate the details of your new Process.